iblech/lets-play-agda/Padova2025/Explorations/Uncountability/Applications.lagda.md

 We will prove it uncountable in two senses.

 ```
+-- A strong notions of two functions being distinct.
 _#_ : {A B : Set} → (A → B) → (A → B) → Set
 f # g = ∃[ a ] f a ≢ g a
 ```